bradbell/xrst/sphinx/test_out/get_started.rst

       xrst get_started.xrst

 #.
 Use your web browser to open the file ``sphinx/html/index.html`` .
-   This location is relative to your workng directory.
+   This location is relative to your working directory.

 .. contents::
    :local: